zogzog/cubicweb/doc/book/en/devrepo/testing.rst

 Automatic views testing
 -----------------------

-This is done automatically with the AutomaticWebTest class.
+This is done automatically with the :class:`cubicweb.devtools.testlib.AutomaticWebTest` class.
 At cube creation time, the mycube/test/test_mycube.py file contains such a test.
 The code here has to be uncommented to be usable, without further modification.

 The ``auto_populate`` method uses a smart algorithm to create pseudo-random data in the database, thus enabling the views to be